 Yes, you’re in town to attend a conference and learn from its speakers and your fellow attendees.
 But a big part of travel conferences is the travel itself.
 Be sure to find time to get out of the conference center and explore your host city.
 Take advantage of a free early morning time slot or a long lunch opening to get away and head out into the community to explore.

 Even after you’ve returned home, the days following a conference can be a bit overwhelming.
 With so many ideas for new content swirling and potential partnerships dangling in the ether, it can be hard to know where to begin.
 During the conference, I always keep a few pages of my current notebook open to scribble random ideas and to-do items.
 Once I’m home though I like to sit down and brain dump everything I can think of that requires action—immediate or otherwise—into one big list.
 From there it’s much easier to divide and conquer all of your new action items without missing something important.

 I can’t reiterate this enough: Don’t forget to follow up.
 Even if there’s not an opportunity for you to work together right away, immediately reaching out to your new connections after a conference is crucial.
 By reaching out immediately, you establish that contact while your in-person interaction is still fresh in their mind.
 Then a few months down the line when you find a way to work together, you’re much more likely to be remembered.

 While everyone’s best practices are a bit different, I typically try to follow up with new connections about a week after the conference.
 This gives both of you time to get to your next destination and get caught up on everything you missed during packed conference days before your message arrives in their inbox.

+I would love to hear from you!
 Have you attended any travel conferences?
 What are your tips for first-time attendees?